@supergrain/silo

 - Imperative

-handle.refetch()— observe fresh data by callinginsertDocumentfrom a socket handler or a mutation response. - Retry with backoff.
+handle.refetch()on a document — observe fresh data by callinginsertDocumentfrom a socket handler or a mutation response.
+(Paginated queries in@supergrain/queriesdo exposerefetch()/fetchNextPage().) - Server-push invalidation for individual documents — push fresh data with

 useDocumentreturns a handle; it never throws to Suspense on its own.
 Suspense is a one-line opt-in (use(handle.promise)).
 The reverse — recovering a handle from an auto-suspending hook — isn't possible, so the primitive stays non-suspending and auto-suspend is a trivial wrapper anyone can write.